2000030658/face_recognition/README.md

 To run that file use command -  python facematch.py

-pullfaces.py - used to pull faces out of a group image and save them To run that file use command -  python pullfaces.py
+pullfaces.py - used to pull faces out of a group image and save them.
+To run that file use command -  python pullfaces.py

 indentify.py - shows the names of the persons present in the image